thunder-so/brochure/docs/index.md

 description: Thunder simplifies AWS deployment for front-end engineers.
 Deploy JavaScript and TypeScript applications on AWS in minutes without the pain of configuration.
 Sign up for a 30-day free trial with no credit card required.

 hero:
-  name: AWS Simplified
-  text: for Web Developers.
+  name: The Platform for Web Artisans
+  text:
-  tagline: Thunder is the lightning-fast deployment platform designed specifically for web developers and teams
+  tagline: Thunder is the deployment platform for web developers on AWS.
   actions:
     - theme: brand
       text: Sign up using Github
       link: https://console.thunder.so/login
+    - theme: alt
+      text: View demo
+      link: /demo

 features:
 - icon: ⚡